Kyriosity/read-write/readme+/.net/readme+/audit/cs-lacks-parts.md

 # C# - Nice to have - Parts and frameworks

-Along with [nice-to-have syntax and features](/cs-lacks.md) I could imagine external but "natural" parts/frameworks, to make C# even greater.
+Along with [nice-to-have syntax/features](cs-lacks.md) I could imagine external but "natural" parts/frameworks, to make C# even greater.

 ## Testing

 The prevailing attitude to testing is as an integral part of the software You may object ...

-Link to 3D
+Link to [3D&nbsp;re&#8209;view](https://github.com/Kyriosity/use-dev/tree/main/readme+/decisions/testing/test3D) with partial solution.

 ## Measurement systems